Malta at a Glance

 Before you leave for Malta, pay a visit to your family doctor to get your booster shots for standard immunizations (MMR, polio, diphtheria, whooping cough, and tetanus), and maybe add a vaccination for hepatitis A and B. There are no dangerous diseases in Malta, so some common-sense tips should suffice.

-First and foremost, the local tap water isn’t recommended for drinking, so you have to shill out some money for bottled water on a regular basis.
+First and foremost, the local tap water isn’t recommended for drinking, so you have to shell out some money for bottled water on a regular basis.
 Especially in the hot summer months, it’s important to stay hydrated.

 You should also take care to avoid the heat and to protect yourself against sunburn or heatstroke.
 Ozone levels can sometimes be high, so don’t engage in any strenuous activity outside on such days.
 Expats with rheumatic and respiratory diseases complain about the damp weather in winter.

 Short-term visitors to Malta have free access to the local healthcare system for unforeseen treatment as long as they have a European Health Insurance Card.
 This is an easy way for EU nationals to get healthcare coverage for their travels within the European Union.

 Anyone who enters Malta on a Schengen Visa usually has to show proof of health insurance coverage during the application process.
 Nationals of countries that have a visa waiver agreement for short-term trips to Malta should also make sure to get travel insurance for emergency care.